FriendsOfTYPO3/extension_builder/Documentation/GeneratedExtension/Index.rst

 Running tests
 -------------

-Unit tests of your extension can be executed in the TYPO3 backend using the `phpunit <https://extensions.typo3.org/extension/phpunit>`__ extension or on the command line by following the :doc:`testing pages <t3coreapi:Testing/Index>` of the official TYPO3 documentation.
+Unit tests of your extension can be executed on the command line by following the many examples on the Internet.